This post may contains affiliate links. Read the full disclosure here.

 If you’re unsure, another option is to pack newborn size clothes that are very stretchy, like bamboo pajamas, that will fit well regardless of baby size (I also personally brought a bamboo outfit to the hospital).
 These pajamas’ claim to fame is that they are amazingly size-forgiving and fit babies so much longer than regular baby clothes.

 Hospitals will also provide little shirts so it is also okay if you don’t bring clothes at all.
 Our first went home in a little hospital shirt because they were easier to put on then the newborn outfit I brought and we were still terrified of breaking him when putting clothes on.

 Carter’s NB vs. 3m sizes

-Carter’s is the biggest name in baby clothes in the United States.
-They were estimated to have cornered 25% of the entire baby clothes market in 2019 (source).
+Carter’s is the biggest name in baby clothes in the United States (source).

 At Carter’s newborn size and 3 month size do not overlap.
 They fit as follows:

 |3 month (3M)||9 – 12.5 lbs.||21.5 – 24″|

 Note: Carter’s uses 3M size labeling instead of 0-3M.

 Old Navy / Gab Newborn vs. 0-3 month sizes

 Old Navy and Gap are also popular retailers for baby clothes.
 Interestingly, they do not offer a traditional newborn size like other stores.